 On July 3, 2020, the Company closed a non-brokered private placement of 4,100 units of the Company (the "Units") at a price of \$1,000 per Unit for gross proceeds of up to \$4,100,000.
-Each Unit is comprised of 20,000 unsecured convertible debenture (the "Debentures") and 20,000 non-transferable common share purchase warrants ("Warrants") of the Company.
+Each Unit is comprised of 20,000 unsecured convertible debentures (the "Debentures") and 20,000 non-transferable common share purchase warrants ("Warrants") of the Company.

 Each Debenture has a maximum term of 3 years (the "Term") and will bear an annual simple interest rate of 7.5%.
-During the first year of the Term, the principal amount of each Debenture may be converted by the holder, for no additional consideration, into common shares of the Company at a conversion price of \$0.05 per share and \$0.10 per share during the second and third years of the Term.
+During the first year of the Term, the principal amount of each Debenture may be converted by the holder, for no additional consideration, into common shares of the Company at a conversion price of \$0.50 per post-consolidation share and \$1.00 per post-consolidation share during the second and third years of the Term.

-Each Warrant entitles the holder to purchase one additional share at an exercise price of \$0.075 per share until the expiry date of the Term.
+Each Warrant entitles the holder to purchase one additional share at an exercise price of \$0.75 per postconsolidation share until the expiry date of the Term.

-The Company paid finder's fee of \$32,500 in cash, issued 650,000 finder's shares at a fair value of \$61,750 and incurred legal and filing fees of \$30,662.
+The Company paid finder's fee of \$32,500 in cash, issued 65,000 post-consolidation finder's shares at a fair value of \$61,750 and incurred legal and filing fees of \$30,662.

 For accounting purposes, the convertible debentures of \$4,100,000 are hybrid financial instruments and were allocated into corresponding debt and equity components at the date of issue.
 The Company determined the conversion feature and warrant components of the convertible debenture meet the definition of equity instruments as the Company is obligated to issue a fixed number of shares for a fixed price within each year of the Term.
 The Company used the residual value method to allocate the principal amount of the Debentures between the liability and equity components.
 The Company valued the debt component of the Debentures by calculating the present value of principal and interest payments, discounted at a rate of 13.25% which represents managements best estimate of the rate that a non-convertible debenture with similar terms and risk would earn.
-The debt component is subsequently accreted to the face value of the debt portions of the convertible debentures at the effective interest rate of 14%.
-Upon issuance of the unsecured debentures, the fair value was separated into a debt component of \$3,641,508 and an equity component of \$458,492.
+The debt component is subsequently accreted to the face value of the unsecured debentures, the fair value was separated into a debt component of \$3,641,508 and an equity component of \$458,492.
 On issuance, the Company recognized deferred financing charges of \$307,500 related to interest for the first year payable in advance on the Debentures.